hdShang/arxiv-daily/docs/cs-RO/2025-12-03/papers/251203630v1-multimodal-control-of-manipulators-coupling-kinematics-and-vision-fo.md

 ---
 layout: default
-title: Multimodal Control of Manipulators: Coupling Kinematics and Vision for Self-Driving Laboratory Operations
+title: "Multimodal Control of Manipulators: Coupling Kinematics and Vision for Self-Driving Laboratory Operations"
 ---

 # Multimodal Control of Manipulators: Coupling Kinematics and Vision for Self-Driving Laboratory Operations